AgileVentures/av-static-website/source/blog_articles/2017-11-15-av-ecosystem-review-running-repairs.html.markdown

 ```

-Now that passes, but so perhaps there's something about when there are also repeating events in the mix ...?
+However that passes out of the box, so perhaps there's something about when there are also repeating events in the mix ...?
 Maybe I should hook locally on the debugger?
 I do that and see that a newly created event is not listed in the upcoming events.
 It seems that a newly created single event has it's repeat_ends set to true by default and so it's not captured in the list of future events:

 ```rb
   def self.base_future_events(project)